-This requirement also applies to OOH training placements and innovative training placements.
+This requirement also applies to Urgent and Unscheduled Care training placements and innovative training placements

-GP Specialty Trainees should be given appropriate time and support to become familiar with the GP practice's clinical computer systems.
+GP Specialty Trainees should be given appropriate time and support to become familiar with the organisation's clinical computer systems.

-Handover^{} of care must be organised and scheduled to provide continuity of care for patients and maximise the learning opportunities for doctors in training in clinical practice.
+Handover of care must be organised and scheduled to provide continuity of care for patients and maximise the learning opportunities for doctors in training in clinical practice.